Sebastian (I.S.) Buhai, PhD: Brief résumé with links (November 2017)

 JEL-codes: H32, H55, J26, J65

-Work in Progress (and some temporarily abandoned projects)
+Work in Progress (plus some temporarily abandoned projects)

-We provide a fresh analysis of the theory of compensating wage differentials (CWD) using unusually rich and detailed data on self-reported work environment conditions and worker risk attitudes, from a representative 4-wave (1990-2005, 5-year spaced) panel survey of workers, which we link to the Danish register, longitudinal, yearly, matched employer-employee data.
-Our study improves and extends previous CWD empirical analysis in several ways: a) in standard hedonic wage equations, we control for both individual and firm-specific time-invariant unobserved heterogeneity; we also report spell first-difference estimates where workers report changes in work conditions, within the same job spell; b) we account for worker heterogeneity in attitudes towards health and safety risks, from information on workers’ smoking habits, and on their being parents of young children; c) we compare the results in a) and b) above with alternative results obtained by estimating the workers marginal willingness to pay for job amenities from their job separation hazards.
-For a), we find that the only work environment conditions compensated for by hourly wage premia, in the order of 4-6%, are related to flexibility in the working time (“shift premia”), namely “working in irregular shifts”, “working in the evening” and “working at night”.
-If in addition we account for the selection of workers in hazardous jobs based on the observed worker risk proxies and time-invariant worker unobservables, cf. b), we find negative selection of risk-lovers into shift-jobs, with sizable hourly wage premia of 18-26%, while positive or no selection, and no compensation, in other types of hazard work.
-Finally, cf. c), shift-jobs CWD estimates based on the worker’s employment history have magnitudes in between those at a) and b).
-We rationalize our empirical results via a parsimonious model of job hazard premia and worker risk profiles.
+(Tentative) Abstract.
+We provide a fresh analysis of the theory of compensating wage differentials (CWD) using rich data on self-reported work environment conditions and worker risk attitudes, from a representative 5-wave (1990-2010, 5-year spaced) panel survey of workers, which we link to the Danish register, longitudinal, yearly, matched employer-employee data.
+Our study improves and extends previous CWD empirical analysis in several ways: a) in standard hedonic wage equations, we control for both individual and firm-specific time-invariant unobserved heterogeneity; we also report spell-first-difference estimates where workers report changes in work conditions within the same job spell; b) we account for worker heterogeneity in attitudes towards health/ safety risks, from information on workers’ smoking habits and their being parents of young children; c) we compare results in a) and b) with alternatives obtained by estimating the workers marginal willingness to pay for job amenities from job separation hazards.
+For a), we find that the work environment conditions compensated for by hourly wage premia, in the order of 4-6%, are related to flexibility in the working time (“shift premia”), namely “working in irregular shifts”, “working in the evening” and “working at night”.
+If we account for the selection of workers in hazardous jobs based on observed risk proxies and time-invariant unobservables, we find negative selection of risk-lovers into shift-jobs, with sizable hourly wage premia of 18-26%, while positive or no selection, and no compensation, in other types of hazard work.
+Finally, shift-jobs CWD estimates based on the worker’s employment history have magnitudes in between those at a) and b).
+We rationalize our results via a parsimonious model of job hazard premia and worker risk profiles.

-Essays on Labour Markets: Worker-Firm Dynamics, Occupational Segregation and Workplace Conditions (Full Digital Version in the EUR Repository), PhD Thesis November 2008, Tinbergen Institute and Erasmus University Rotterdam, Thela Thesis -Academic Publishing Services, Amsterdam, The Netherlands, November 2008
+Essays on Labour Markets: Worker-Firm Dynamics, Occupational Segregation and Workplace Conditions (digital version accessible via the EUR online repository), PhD Thesis 2008, Erasmus University Rotterdam/ Tinbergen Institute, published as book by Thela Thesis -Academic Publishing Services, in the Tinbergen Institute Research Series (no. 431), Amsterdam, The Netherlands; November 2008

-Wages, Seniority and Separation Rates in a Stochastic Productivity Model: A Comparative Perspective, MPhil Thesis in 2003, at the Tinbergen Institute, published as monograph at the Lumen Publishing House, Iasi, Romania, February 2006
+Wages, Seniority and Separation Rates in a Stochastic Productivity Model: A Comparative Perspective, MPhil Thesis 2003, Tinbergen Institute, published as monograph by the Lumen Publishing House (Editura Lumen), Iasi, Romania; February 2006